Amending the Lonely Runner Spectrum Conjecture: Preliminaries

+This invariance under dilations is a simple folklore observation.
+As a consequence, we may always normalize so that $\gcd(v_1,\ldots,v_n)=1$.

-\begin{theorem} Assuming that the Lonely Runner Conjecture holds for any $n - 1$ positive real speeds and the Amended Loneliness Spectrum Conjecture holds true for any $n$ positive integral speeds, the Amended Loneliness Spectrum Conjecture holds true for any $n$ positive real speeds. \end{theorem}
+\begin{fact}[Reduction to integers] Assuming the Lonely Runner Conjecture holds for any $n-1$ positive real speeds and the Amended Spectrum Conjecture holds for $n$ integer speeds, then it also holds for $n$ real speeds. \end{fact}

-\begin{proof} Consider the case when there is a pair of indices $1 \leq i,j \leq n$ such that $v_i / v_j$ is not rational.
-Applying Lemma \ref{lem5} with $\delta$ approaching $\frac{1}{n}$ from below yields

-which satisfies the Amended Loneliness Spectrum.
-We now focus our attention when all ratios are rational.
-Let $l$ be the least common multiple of the denominators of $v_i / v_1$ for all $1 \leq i \leq n$, then we note that

-and that the RHS forms a set of positive integral values.
-By assumption, the Amended Loneliness Spectrum Conjecture already holds true for $n$ positive integral speeds. \end{proof}

-We further attempt to reduce the cases we need to check by establishing a ``canonical form'' and note the following proposition.